In China, fake European wine more worrying than tariffs

 "If the cost goes up I'd still buy wine, though some people wouldn't - the price makes a difference.
 But the quality is important; it's a health question."

-EU wine exports to China reached 257.3 million litres in 2012 for a value of nearly $1 billion, more than a ten-fold increase since 2006 as rapidly increasing wealth transformed lives and tastes in the world's fastest growing major economy.
-More than half of the 2012 total - 139.5 million litres - came from France.
+EU wine exports to China reached 257.3 million liters in 2012 for a value of nearly $1 billion, more than a ten-fold increase since 2006 as rapidly increasing wealth transformed lives and tastes in the world's fastest growing major economy.
+More than half of the 2012 total - 139.5 million liters - came from France.

 Nobody knows how much of the market is cornered by fakes and copycats, says Jim Boyce, who follows China's wine industry on his blog, grapewallofchina.com.